melvyn2/PySteamAuth/README.md

 `$ ./make.py deps`

-Because PySteamAuth is a python script, you can run it directly (as a module):
+Because PySteamAuth is a python script, you can run it directly:

-`$ python3.6 -m PySteamAuth.PySteamAuth`
+`$ python3.6 PySteamAuth/PySteamAuth.py`

 Or you can use make.py

-`$ make.py run`
+`$ ./make.py run`

 Building
 --------